 Over three days you’ll explore the UK’s vibrant capital.
 When you’ve checked into your hotel your driver will transfer you to The Mall.
 Take a stroll up the iconic street and see the Changing of the Guards at Buckingham Palace.

-Then, head back up The Mall and visit the National Portrait Gallery.
+Head back up The Mall to Trafalgar Square and visit the National Portrait Gallery.
 Here you’ll see the great, the good and the bad of British history.
-Take a stroll into the West End and explore the bustling streets of Soho, a great place to dine during the day and at night.
+Take a stroll into the West End and explore the bustling streets of Soho, a great place to dine during the day and party at night.

 In the evening you’ll see a theatre production in the West End.